samuelstevens/biobench/README.md

 Because of this, there are two main classes of tasks:

 1. Downstream applications.
 These are tasks like [KABR](https://samuelstevens.me/biobench/biobench/kabr/index.html) or [Beluga whale re-ID](https://samuelstevens.me/biobench/biobench/beluga/index.html).
 These tasks represent real problems that computer vision systems fail to solve today.
 2. Benchmarks.
-These are made-up tasks like [Birds525](https://samuelstevens.me/biobench/biobench/birds525/index.html) or [RareSpecies](https://samuelstevens.me/biobench/biobench/rarespecies/index.html) that are artificial tasks, created to help us understand how useful a model might be in the real world for similar tasks.
+These are made-up tasks like [RareSpecies](https://samuelstevens.me/biobench/biobench/rarespecies/index.html) that are artificial tasks, created to help us understand how useful a model might be in the real world for similar tasks.

 ## Road Map